helm/charts/stable/airflow/README.md

 For example, this will create a secret named `my-git-secret` from your ed25519 key and known_hosts file stored in your home directory:  `kubectl create secret generic my-git-secret --from-file=id_ed25519=~/.ssh/id_ed25519 --from-file=known_hosts=~/.ssh/known_hosts --from-file=id_id_ed25519.pub=~/.ssh/id_ed25519.pub`

+#### Init-container git connection ssh

+This set of instructions will enable you to clone your repository in the initContainer git-clone.sh script through an ssh connection.

+To do this you must have `dags.initContainer.enabled` set to true.
+Then you need to have the following set. `dags.git.url` This is the repository of your dags. `dags.git.ref` This is the branch with your dags on your repo. `dags.git.secret` This is the name of the secret cotaining your private ssh key.
+With this you need `dags.git.privateKeyName`, this is the name of the private key in the secret mounted in the keys directory on the initContainer.
+The last variable you need is this `dags.git.repoHost`.
+This is the host of your repo, for example if hosted on gitlab set the value as gitlab.com and if github put github.com.
+This enables us to tell ssh to use our private key when cloning otherwise we would recieve an unable to recognize host bug.

 ### Embedded DAGs

 If you want more control on the way you deploy your DAGs, you can use embedded DAGs, where DAGs